You Don’t Know How We Use It and What It Means to Our Safety

 Choice Allows Control of Our Lives

-Choice is important because it allows us to be in control of our own lives.
+Choice is important because it allows the rest of us to be in control of our own lives.
 It gives us the power to make decisions and to chart our own course.
-It means being proactive instead of reactive, and it means taking command of the direction your life is headed.
+It means being proactive instead of reactive, healthy and most importantly it means taking command of the direction your life is headed.

 You Always Have a Choice

 You can choose how to react, and that’s what gives you control over your life.
 Even when circumstances seem out of your hands, choice allows you to take back control.
-There may be things in life that are beyond your control, but choice ensures that they don’t have the final say.
+There may be things that happen in life that are beyond your control, for example, but choice ensures that they don’t have the final say.

 Choice Empowers Us with Decision-Making Skills

-We all face choice every day, from big decisions to smaller ones.
+We all face choice every single day together, from big decisions to smaller ones.
 Our choices lead us down different paths and take us to different places.
-But choice isn’t just about the destination; choice empowers you with decision-making skills as well.
+But choice isn’t just about the destination; choice empowers you with decision-making process and skills as well.

-When I can choose my response, that’s an empowering feeling for me.
+When I realize that I can choose my response to stress, that’s an empowering feeling for me.
 It helps me live a more positive life, and it gives me a sense of ownership over where I end up in life.
 That’s why choice is important to me: because it allows me to control my own destiny.

 A great excerpt from the Rush song, Freewill